Eitan-brightleaf/go-search/readme.md

 `meta` to the display key and the shortcode will return all the available meta-keys for that entry.
 By default, they will be displayed in an unordered HTML list.
 If you want to customize that, you can use the `separator` attribute to determine how the values are formatted.

+- If you are using the special syntax for the `display` attribute you can pass in a placeholder `{num_results}` or `{gfs:num_results}` which will be substituted with the number of results returned.
+This could be useful when using `limit="all"` and you need to know how many that is.

+- When using the special placeholder syntax for the `display` attribute if the first placeholder is empty the whole result will be treated as empty.

 - You can pass shortcodes into the `display` attribute by wrapping them in double curly braces.
 This works for self-closing shortcodes and shortcodes with a closing tag.
 Attributes can be used in the shortcodes.